Wocky-Development-Infrastructure/Wocky-III/README.md

 <div align="center">
 <h1>Wocky III</h1>
-<p>The new all-in-one botnet with a special graphical and functional interpreter language to control and design your CNC!</p>
+<p>The new all-in-one botnet with a special functional interpreter language to control and design your CNC plus zmap/shadon scanners and loaders!</p>
 </div>